Everyday Career Advice That’s Not Everyday: Target Your Search – Don’t Apply to Everything!

 This is a partial email conversation with a candidate I’m working with and marketing.
 He sends me job leads to explore on his behalf via my network, which is something I do a lot of and I’m good at.
 He’s definitely qualified for this job but statistically it’s a reach since there’s an industry mismatch and relocation involved.
 Here are my (unfiltered) thoughts:

 “Of the 193 applicants that applied in the last 6 days, how many will be from automotive companies, either OEM’s or suppliers?
 Do automotive manufacturers prefer to hire from within the automotive industry?
 (Yes.)
 Probably at least 10% right, so that’s almost 20, which, from a hiring – processing standpoint is already a pain; and that’s eliminating 90%.
-Have to consider the odds!”
+You have to consider the odds!”

 “It is always important to be brutally honest with yourself about the viability of your experience and any given position in the context of the number of applicants within a certain time frame.
 This is not meant to be critical, rather to ensure that you/we always use our resources (time) in the best way possible.
 You should focus all of your efforts into only looking at jobs to which your experience very specifically applies or is beneficial and then personalizing your approach to each of them.
-We can work together on this.
-For example, we should look at all of the companies that compete with any of your previous employers and all of their suppliers and competitors.
+For example, we should look at all of the companies that compete with any of your previous employers and all of their suppliers, customers, and competitors.
 We also might look at smaller companies where your broader experience can be really applicable – we just have to find a) a better one than where you are now and b) to be honest, one that will

 use pay a recruiter!!!”